zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Lab Meetings

-Lab meetings will be held once a week.
-Every member of the lab should have an updated presentation file (dated ``YYYYMMDD``) in their personal ``/LabMeetings/`` Box subfolder to present on their assigned days.
+Lab meetings will be held once a week to discuss general lab matters and for one person to present their work.
+Everyone presenting in the rotation schedule should have an updated presentation file (dated ``YYYYMMDD``) in their personal ``/LabMeetings/`` Box subfolder to present on their assigned days.
 This presentation should contain your overall project goals, divided into sub-aims, as well as data and timelines for specific experiments completed and planned for the coming weeks.
 This is a space for all members of the lab to contribute to troubleshooting and to engage in constructive and healthy scientific criticism.
+We will also keep 'flex' spots in our lab meeting rotation for volunteer driven journal or code club activities.

 ### B. One-on-One Meetings